In this section

 - Recommend a friend

-Let us know when that ends and we’ll be in touch with a gentle reminder.
+Let us know when your contract ends, we'll give you a gentle reminder.

 My ‘Phone Co-op’ Co-operative Party Fairphone 2